API best practices

 Using the Veracode API wrappers for static uploads

 Veracode integrations are built on the API wrappers.
 These wrappers simplify accessing and using the XML APIs from the command line or functions.
 You can use them for common workflows, such as uploading application code to a new or existing application profile.
-For static upload scenarios, the uploadandscan action can replace three or more separate API calls for creating an application profile, creating a sandbox, uploading files and starting a prescan and scan.
-The uploadandscan action also includes guidance mentioned in this section, such as automatic retries on network errors and waiting between status calls.
+For static upload scenarios, the uploadandscan

-Fetching findings for reports
+Fetching findings and scans for reports

-You might need to import Veracode data, such as findings for the applications you are scanning, to an external vulnerability management system, dashboard, or business intelligence (BI) tool.
+You might need to import Veracode data, such as findings or scan information for the applications you are scanning, to an external vulnerability management system, dashboard, or business intelligence (BI) tool.
 If you have custom integrations that routinely fetch data for several, or all, of your applications, these requests can degrade the performance of your Veracode account.

 Veracode recommends using the Reporting API to fetch data for large volumes of applications for reporting use cases.
-The Reporting API allows making a single API call to retrieve findings data across many applications, greatly reducing API traffic and avoiding API use patterns that might lead to rate limiting.
+The Reporting API allows making a single API call to retrieve findings or scan data across many applications, greatly reducing API traffic and avoiding API use patterns that might lead to rate limiting.
 The Reporting API also allows reporting on closed findings, which is often necessary for reporting use cases.

 When using the Reporting API, Veracode recommends the following practices:

-• Fetch data for all applications that match your filters.
-While there is a filter field for app_id, Veracode recommends not using this except for debugging purposes.
-It is more efficient to call the Reporting API for all findings that changed in a certain period than to make multiple calls to the Reporting API for each application in your account.
+, Veracode recommends not using this except for debugging purposes.
+It is more efficient to call the Reporting API for all findings that changed in a certain period than to make multiple calls to the Reporting API for each application in your account. - Apply other filters to restrict the data retrieved.
+For instance, if you do not need to report on sandbox scans, set the

-Fetching findings for near real-time information
+Fetching findings and scans for near real-time information

 The Reporting API uses Veracode Analytics as its data source, and therefore does not have real-time data.
-If you need access to near real-time findings data, you can use the Findings API.
+If you need near real-time information for a single or small number of applications, Veracode recommends:

-To simplify the process of identifying which applications have changed since you last retrieved findings data, you can use the last_policy_compliance_check_date property of the Applications API.
+To simplify the process of identifying which applications have changed since you last retrieved findings or scans data, use the last_policy_compliance_check_date

 Each time Veracode evaluates the policy for an application, it updates the value for this property based on these events:

-• Publishing a new policy scan
+- Publishing a new policy scan

-• Approving a mitigation
+- Approving a mitigation

-• Assigning a different policy to the application
+- Assigning a different policy to the application

-To get only the applications that have had a policy check since the last time you retrieved data, you can use the policy_compliance_checked_after query filter with the Applications API.
+query filter with the Applications API.
 This allows you to process only changed applications, which significantly decreases total processing time and reduces the number of required API calls.